Noba1anc3/Document-Analysis-Recognition/LayoutLM: Pre-training of Text and Layout for Document Image Understanding.md

 # LayoutLM: Pre-training of Text and Layout for Document Image Understanding

+## C
+### 2-D position Embedding
+Based on the experience of rule-based IE and LightGBM, it is evident that layout information contributes a lot to the semantic representation.
+Like Right-Below Zone of key-value extraction and the relative positions between words.

 ## Abstract
 Pretraining techniques have been verified successfully in a variety of NLP tasks in recent years.
 Despite the widespread use of pre-training models for NLP applications, they almost exclusively focus on